DEAR PROSPECTIVE RUSHEES,

 Why aren’t first-years allowed to rush during their first semester?

 The University encourages “the first-year experience” and believes first-year students need time to adjust to college life without the time commitment of joining the organizations in their first semester.
 It is important for first-year students to focus on academic achievement, making friends, getting settled into college life, and to begin to make decisions about what types of student organizations they will want to become involved in while at the University (Taken from the Office of Fraternity and Sorority Life FAQ).
-We encourage you to still drop your resume this semester and welcome you in the Spring.
+We encourage you to join our info sessions this semester and welcome you in the Spring.